midnight-animals/midnight-sahel-knowledge/knowledge-graph/Assistant Working Guidelines/Tips.md

-# Tips

 #tip_extra_sections
-- IF other websites seem interesting themselves, add that to footnotes/misc/recommendation section
+- IF a piece of information seems interesting itself, add that to a separate Footnotes/Misc/Note-worthy/Recommendation section
+	- Examples
+		- Biography about a person
+		- Related keywords to a topic

 #tip_initial_reflection
 - Take a step back and see how you are doing with a given task.